 When filing a complaint, you acknowledge and agree that all data, including personally identifiable information, which have been provided in the complaint may be released by the MPSC to the utility and to the utility's representatives in order to investigate and process your complaint.

 Concerned about your gas, electric, telecommunications or broadband service because of COVID-19?
 For the latest on what utilities and telecommunications providers are doing to assist customers, click here.

 All informal electric, natural gas, telecommunications, and video complaints received at the MPSC will be processed in accordance with the appropriate rules and laws.

 When you contact the MPSC with a complaint, it will be sent to the company for an investigation.
-The company may have 10 business days (2 weeks) to investigate and work towards a resolution.
+The company has up to 10 business days (2 weeks) to investigate and work towards a resolution.
 During this time the company may be in touch with you.
-At the conclusion of the company’s investigation, they will provide the MPSC with a thorough and detailed response at which time the MPSC will review to ensure that it is in accordance with all enforceable rules and regulations.
+At the conclusion of the company’s investigation, they will provide the MPSC with a thorough and detailed response at which time the MPSC will conduct a review to ensure that it is in accordance with all enforceable rules and regulations.
 The MPSC will then communicate the findings of the informal complaint with you.

 Safe digging by marking areas with underground utilities can save lives and protect property.
 You can help the MPSC enforce safe digging laws.

 The damage prevention complaint form may be used by property owners, excavators, utility operators, or other affected parties for both damages to underground facilities and events not involving damage such as near misses as a result of excavation or blasting.

 Before filing a damage prevention complaint, a complainant must make a good faith effort to resolve the dispute with the respondent and such attempts must be documented appropriately in the complaint.
 Failure to attempt to resolve the dispute or document such attempts may result in the complaint process being delayed or dismissed.